List of former zoos and aquariums: Marineland of the Pacific

 Marineland of the Pacific was a public oceanarium and tourist attraction located on the Palos Verdes Peninsula coast in Los Angeles County, California, United States.
 It opened in 1954 and was closed in 1987.

 ME's Zoo

 ME's Zoo was a privately owned zoo in Parker City, Indiana, United States.
 The zoo covered over 40 acre, and was home to more than 300 animals.
 ME's Zoo was especially popular in the weeks preceding Christmas, when the zoo grounds were decorated with more than 200,000 lights.
 The zoo closed on September 27, 2009.

 Muskingum County Animal Farm

 Muskingum County Animal Farm was a private zoo located in Zanesville, Ohio, United States.
 It closed in 2011 when the owner released the animals and committed suicide, having been frequently reported for cruelty to its residents.

+Nay Aug Park

+The zoo at Nay Aug Park was located in Nay Aug Park in Scranton, Pennsylvania, United States.
+It once hosted the famous Tilly the elephant and Joshua the donkey.
+The zoo closed in 1988, and the newest elephant Toni was shipped to the National Zoo in Washington, D.C., in 1989.
+The zoo remained closed until summer 2003, when it reopened as a smaller wildlife rehabilitation center.
+In an article in Time magazine, this zoo in 2008 was the 4th worst animal treatment (abuse) zoo in America.
+In 2009 the zoo once again closed, due to public outcry over conditions, with the site being given to Lackawanna College to use as a natural research center.

 North Miami Zoo

 The North Miami Zoo opened around June 27, 1936, after being relocated from Opa-locka.
 It was previously known as the Opa-Locka Zoo.

 The zoo was owned by Guarling Frederick (G. F.) Sirman until 1945.

 During the later part of World War II, the zoo was closed to the public.

 Captain Herman Roman Proske, a known animal trainer of the time, and Charles Hudson Thomas reopened the zoo on December 16, 1945, under the name Proske's North Miami Zoo.

 On December 11, 1951, Proske and Thomas agreed with North Miami to cancel the lease of the land occupied by the zoo.
 By January 2, 1952, the zoo had disposed of all the animals.